VHeusinkveld/Argon_Atom_Simulation-CP1/README.md

 exported_figs contains exported pngs from our simulations

-expected_values.xlsx contain the results compared to expected data.
+expected_data_full.xlsx contain the results compared to expected data.